 Pine wood cannot be used for woodworking projects that need to withstand force because of having poor hardness and density.

-In a summary here’re the main differences between Pinewood and regular hardwoods,
+In summary here’re the main differences between Pinewood and regular hardwoods,

 Pine | Hardwoods |